BigMindLab/HLAMatch/README.md

 Definition: Used when the data is ambiguous or the match rate is very low, but not zero.
 Condition: Defined if the match rate is under 40% (porc_iguales < 0.4) with at least one matching allele (len(inter) >= 1), provided it does not qualify as "Included".
-Meaning: Data suggests potential compatibility, but details are insufficient for confirmation.
+Meaning: Data suggests potential non-compatibility, but a profesional should review the case.

 5. Non-compatible

 Definition: Defined when there is a clear discrepancy in the genetic structure.
-Condition: Triggered if the Base Groups (the region before the colon :) are different, or if the match rate is under 40% with no shared alleles.
+Condition: Triggered if the Base Groups (the region before the colon ":") are different, or if the match rate is under 40% with no shared alleles.
 Meaning: Genetic rejection or lack of concordance exists at that locus.

 6. No Data / Not Detected